 Rewards must be given fairly and consistently as a means of acknowledging an effort, achievement or action by all teaching staff.
 Rewards must never be given as a 'bribery' (rewarding students for doing what should be expected of them normally) as this will undermine school processes and may serve to promote a behaviour that we would not wish to see in our school.
 There should be a clear structure for the issuing and monitoring of rewards for both staff and students.

 Points System for Rewards

 Reward Point

-Credit 1
+College point 1

-Positive slip 2

-E and C 2

 Pride 2

 Whole School